aanastasiou/dgtools/README.md

        2. An additional `.dgb` file that contains the final state of the memory space at the end of program execution.

-These tools work together to write, debug and simulate code for the Digirule 2 prior to "uploading" it to the actual hardware.
+These tools work together to write, debug and simulate code for the Digirule 2 prior to transfering it to the actual hardware.

 `dgtools` also includes some "extras", such as a Sublime text `.dsf` ASM plugin, a console gui (`dgui`) that can handle